garth-c/r_exploratory_classification_modeling/README.md

 ## import the source data file

 Validate that the input file dimensions [7,032 X 20] match the source data file.
 Note that the 'seniorcitizen' variable is converted to a factor along with all other 'chr' data.
 There were no data quality issues noted - I used the skimr library for the data quality assessment.
-No other data prep was needed for this demo project.
+No other data prep was needed for this demo project and there was no missing data.

 The first step is to import the source data to RStudio and start working on it.